 Things to Look Out For During Semana Santa in Velez

 There are three things a visitor to Velez during Semana Santa should try to experience.

-- The second rather special experience is rose petals being thrown from the balconies over the float carrying the Virgin.
+- The second rather special experience is rose petals being thrown from the balconies over floats carrying the Virgin.
 This is a beautiful display in homage to the Virgin Mary and makes for a fantastic photo opportunity.
-The day this happens changes every year but it usually take place on Calle Poeta Joaquin Lobato.
+The day this happens changes every year but it usually takes place on Calle Poeta Joaquin Lobato.

-- The third thing to do while experiencing a veleño Semana Santa is eat the typical dishes – torrijas and ajobacalao, a salt cod and garlic paste served with bread.
-There’s a competition each year in Velez for the best ajobacalao – look out for the trophy in bars and shops.
+- The third thing to do while experiencing a veleño Semana Santa is eat the typical dishes – torrijas and ajobacalao.
+There’s a competition each year in Velez for the best ajobacalao which is a salt cod and garlic paste served with bread – look out for the trophy in bars and shops.
 Not to be taken at the same time as ajobacalao but delicious as a dessert or afternoon pick-me-up are torrijas.
 These are bread soaked in milk or wine and covered with sugar or syrup.